 Over 85% of Vietnam’s meat is produced on small scale farms and we really noticed that the supermarkets were a lot less busy than the small markets.
 Of the farms we saw, they were relatively small, open and had animals roaming, producing enough meat for the family and bit extra to sell.

 Meat is Meat

 A common discussion, debate and argument we had and often overheard was about dog meat.
 The older generations saw dog meat the same as any other meat, although it is generally eaten on special occasions.
-It was clear to see that opinions are changing and younger generations were less likely to follow their elders.
+It was clear to see that opinions were changing and younger generations were less likely to follow their elders’ traditions.
 Whether this was a change in morals or influenced by international media, it was hard to tell.

 More Than Just Dogs

-The first few months spent in Hanoi were pretty shocking.
+As a vegan Hanoi was a fascinating but pretty shocking place.
 We are well travelled but we had never seen the quantity and variety of meat displayed and killed in the streets.
 The first time we saw dog, cat or any exotic animal meat my immediate reaction was that it was completely wrong and we should do something to stop it.